yashhavalannache/WorkOrder/README.md

-WprlOrder System ⚙️
+WorkOrder System ⚙️
-The WprkOrder System is a streamlined task and work order management platform designed to simplify operations for admins, workers, and supervisors.
+The WorkOrder System is a streamlined task and work order management platform designed to simplify operations for admins, workers, and supervisors.
 It ensures smooth task assignment, tracking, and completion with real-time updates, providing a user-friendly interface and robust backend logic.

 ✨ Features
 User Authentication 🔐